leanderednael/notes/ai/biology.md

 ## Introduction to molecular biology

 **Central Dogma of Molecular Biology**: DNA makes RNA makes proteins.
-(Different mechanisms for prokaryotes and eukaryotes.)
+(Different mechanisms for prokaryotes and eukaryotes!)

-- Genes carry the information for the production of proteins.
+- _Genes carry the information for the production of proteins_.
 - Transcription (from DNA to mRNA) by RNA polymerase.
 - Translation (from mRNA to protein) by ribosomes.